mozilla-spidermonkey/jsparagus/README.md

 in the number of pairs in the relation; 2. depth-first graph walking with cycle detection, which can overflow the stack.

-I learned one way to hack features into an LR parser generator (cf. how easy it is to hack stuff into a recursive descent parser).
-The trick I know is this: add more states.
-To add lookahead assertions, I just added a lookahead element to the state tuple.
+I learned two ways to hack features into an LR parser generator (cf. how easy it is to hack stuff into a recursive descent parser).
+The tricks I know are:

+1. Add custom items.
+To add lookahead assertions, I just added a lookahead element to the LRItem tuple.
 The trick then is to make sure you are normalizing states that are actually identical, to avoid combinatorial explosion—and eventually, I expect, table compression.

+2. Add custom actions.
+I think I can support automatic semicolon insertion by replacing the usual error action of some states with a special ASI actions.

 There's a lot still to learn here.